JordanSchlick/OpenStorm/README.md

 To pull the latest changes to an existing copy of the repo use `git pull --recurse-submodules`

+Some of the larger data files are not included in the repository.
+They can be retrieved out of the latest release.
+The files can be found in the OpenStorm folder inside the release builds.
+The files can then be moved into the following locations in this project.
+Elevation data: `Content/Data/elevation.bin.gz`
+Satellite imagery: `Content/Data/Map/ImageryOnly.tar`
+The demo radar files in: `Content/Data/Demo/`

 The source code for reading HDF5 files and by extension european ODIM radar data is stored in a separate repository.
 It can be optionally installed by cloning `https://github.com/JordanSchlick/hdf5` into `OpenStorm/Source/OpenStorm/Radar/Deps` with `cd Source/OpenStorm/Radar/Deps` and then `git clone https://github.com/JordanSchlick/hdf5.git`
 It has around 375 c files that will increase compile time.
 Due to the significant increase in compile time and the chances for incompatibilities, it is completely optional.